-Born in Ceduna on South Australia’s Eyre Peninsula, Jacki grew up on family farm ‘Kalambi’ before relocating to Franklyn Station in the State’s Mid North in 1987.
-A former nurse, Jacki is also a mother of two, a farmer, a gardener and an accomplished cook, who is now based on a property in the Eden Valley.
-Jacki is well-known amongst her community as a remarkably resilient and yet gentle soul, who loves the bush and is happiest spending time with her friends and family.
+Born in Ceduna on South Australia’s Eyre Peninsula, Jacki grew up on family farm ‘Kalambi’ before relocating to Franklyn Station in the State’s Mid North.
+A former nurse, Jacki is also a mother of two, a farmer, a gardener and an accomplished cook and is now based on a property in the Eden Valley.
+Jacki is well-known as a remarkably resilient and yet gentle soul, who loves the bush and is happiest spending time with her friends and family.

-When asked what concerned Jacki about the work health and safety of those in rural industries, she recalled an incident whereby a worker had received a kick to the knee whilst handling cattle.
+When asked what concerned Jacki about the health and safety of those in rural industries, she recalled an incident whereby a worker had received a kick to the knee whilst handling cattle.
 Jacki highlighted the initial resistance of the worker to see a doctor, and yet upon eventually seeing one, the by chance discovery of an underlying health condition which may have otherwise cost his life.
 Jacki heeds the advice to always use a cattle crush, to remain acutely aware of animal behaviour, and to make sure you visit the doctor on a routine basis.

 How would you describe yourself in three words?

 Trying to be independent.

 What's one achievement you are most proud of?